 Also, this time around, car manufacturers see a potential for selling improved electric and plug-in hybrid cars.
 There is likely to be a growing market for such vehicles as second or commute cars as gasoline prices rise.

 However, there are some daunting challenges that must be dealt with if the air board's vision is to be realized.
-Alternative-fuel vehicles are going to have to have greater ranges of operation if they are to replace traditional gas- and diesel-powered vehicles and hybrids, which use gas and battery
+Alternative-fuel vehicles are going to have to have greater ranges of operation if they are to replace traditional gas- and diesel-powered vehicles and hybrids, which use gas and battery power.

 Electric cars will have a limited market as long as they are unable to travel long distances without a battery recharge.
 That means a breakthrough in battery technology will be required beyond the improved batteries of today.